catseye/Robin/README.md

 To use it, you'll need an implementation of Haskell installed (typically either `ghc` or Hugs).

-If you have [shelf][] installed, you can just run `shelf_dockgh catseye/Robin`.

-If not, you can clone this repository and `cd` into the repo directory.
+First, clone this repository and `cd` into the repo directory.

-If you have `cabal` installed you can `cabal v2-build` it.
-Otherwise you can
+If you have `cabal` installed you can run

-    ./build.sh
+    cabal v2-build

+and the executable will be built somewhere under `dist-newstyle`.
+The driver script `bin/robin` will look for it and execute it.

+If you do not have `cabal`, you can run

+    make exe

 to build the reference interpreter.
-(If you don't have `ghc`, no executable will be built, but the `bin/robin` script will use `runhaskell` or `runhugs` instead.)
+(If you don't have `ghc`, no executable will be built, but in this case the `bin/robin` script will fall back to using `runhaskell` or `runhugs` instead.)
+It will also build the standard library (`pkg/stdlib.robin`).
+This same Makefile can be used to build the JavaScript version of the interpreter, with `make web`.

-You can then run it on one of the example Robin sources in `eg` like so:
+After building the executable, you can then run it, using the driver script, on one of the example Robin sources in `eg` like so:

     bin/robin pkg/stdlib.robin eg/hello-world.robin